 Happy Monday Moanin to everyone and welcome back to many of you from spring break 2018.
 To assist you with your work this week, consider focusing on a few of my top tweets from January to March 2018.
 They will serve you well as you begin the closing weeks of your school year.
 Read more

-Happy Monday Moanin to all of you.
-For many this may be the week before the week for spring break 2017.
-For most of us in Michigan we know about spring cleaning and opening up all of the windows and letting that fresh air in.
-It is a way of getting rid of that cooped up cabin fever feeling of a frigid winter.
-As a result this can be a great time to conduct a professional spring cleaning to help enhance and freshen up your practice.
+Happy final Monday Moanin of March 2018.
+For many, this may be the final week before spring break 2018.
+For most of us in Michigan we have reached the time of year to begin the annual event of spring cleaning.
+It’s the time we open up the windows and get rid of the cooped up, cabin fever, stale winter air and be open to the newness and hope of springtime.
+This may also be a perfect time to conduct a professional spring cleaning that will help to let go of some things and freshen up your practice.
 Use the questions listed below to guide your reflection.
-Consider using some of them with your staff as openers at your next PD/staff meeting.
-Here goes: Read more
+They are: Read more

 Good morning and happy Monday Moanin to all of you.
 Many authors agree that successful organizations and teams need a healthy tension to be productive.
 My definition of healthy tension is an organization rooted in a collaborative climate.
 Some examples include staff engaging in discussions about instruction, learning, growth and possible changes in how individuals teach and students learn.
 The opposite is an organization that focuses on teacher/adult happiness that may not have enough tension or discipline to change and improve.
 Some describe this as a more congenial environment than collegial.
 Read more